Winterize your home during the fall whenever possible.

 6. Check Your Power-Outage Kit

-Heading to the store is also a good time to restock your power-outage kit.
-Losing power means something different in each region, so make sure you're prepared with water and a heating source if your electrics affect this as well.
-For example, review your generator safety instructions if you have one ready.
+Heading to the store is also a good opportunity to restock your power-outage kit.
+Make sure you're prepared with water and a heating source if your electrical system affects these systems as well.
+You’ll also want to review your generator safety instructions if you have one ready.